rsyslog/rsyslog/source/rainerscript/global.rst

   are not dropped.
 This setting is applied whereever security IDs are resolved, e.g. when dropping privileges or assigning file permissions or owners.

+  The setting should be at the top of the configuration parameters to make sure its behavior is correctly applied on all other configuration parameters.

   **CHANGE OF BEHAVIOR**

   The default for this parameter is "on".
 In versions prior to 8.2002.0, the default